Frequently Asked Questions

 Q. What if it rains?
 Does the Festival continue?

 A. The Festival of Friends runs rain or shine.
-We have many indoor venues in which to take shelter.
-In fact, most of our crafters are located indoors.
 In the event of serious weather (ie: lightning or hail) concerts may be temporarily delayed.

 Q. Is there reserve seating at the concerts?